moneylobster/nachi-socket-lib/README.md

 ## TODO:
 - Angle readings are currently returned as 0, fix.
 - Modify robot usertask so that robot doesn't start movement until entire command received.
+- angles in setpose seem to follow z,y,x instead of x,y,z, fix either usertask or lib.